-In these Bhojpuri folk songs, forgotten tales of Indian slaves in British colonies
+In these Bhojpuri folk songs, forgotten tales of Indian indentured workers in British colonies

-Sitting cross-legged in his village home, folk singer Gopal Maurya often opens with a story, bringing to life the loss and longing of millions of forgotten Indian slaves who laboured on plantations and construction sites in British colonies.
+Sitting cross-legged in his village home, folk singer Gopal Maurya often opens with a story, bringing to life the loss and longing of millions of forgotten Indian indentured workers who laboured on plantations and construction sites in British colonies.

 And then he sings, retelling the oral histories of poor Indian indentured labourers who were recruited on five-year contracts after Britain abolished slavery in 1833 and shipped to work in the Caribbean, Africa and South East Asia.